 By now, regular readers should be familiar with Trump’s drill.
 First off, there’s a splashy announcement of a policy change: this time, it’s rolling back his predecessor’s Cuba initiative.
 This change is often made by a legally dubious executive order, or in a speech, or in some other non-binding form– certainly not by initiating– let alone completing– the often messy legislative process.

-And then, when the dust is settled and the rhetoric is parsed, the muted changes end up signifying– well, while I may not go quite as far as the Bard, but I will say: no mucho.
+And then, when the dust is settled and the rhetoric is parsed, the mooted changes end up signifying– well, while I may not go quite as far as the Bard, but I will say: no mucho.